openaire/iis/iis-workflows/docs/workflow_conventions.markdown

 - `workingDir` corresponds to a directory where the node can store results of its intermediate computations, temporary files etc. In case of this node being a subworkflow, this is the place where directories of its child workflow nodes are stored.
 This directory is named `working_dir` in the file system.
 - The "sample_processor" directory is recreated in the `<prepare>` section of the Oozie's action.
 This is to ensure that the workflow can be properly restarted in case of transient errors and possibly stopped and resumed (I'm not sure about the latter two -- this has to be checked in practice).

-As an alternative, the **path to the output directory can be passed as a parameter to the workflow** containing the node.
-In such case, the output directory won't be a subdirectory of the directory corresponding to the workflow node.
+In case when workflow A calls workflow B, the **paths to directories where B saves its output data stores are passed from workflow A as parameters**.
+Then for certain workflow nodes in B, the output data store directories won't be subdirectories of the directory corresponding to this workflow node.

 [Avro Object Container Files]: http://avro.apache.org/docs/1.7.7/spec.html#Object+Container+Files